 No studies showed up.

 The venus flytrap page of the American Cancer Society, states that in 1985, a German oncologist named Helmut Keller who invented Carnivora in the 1970s (and who holds the patented on it) did a study involving 210 people with various types of cancer.
-Dr. Keller noted that 56% of peopled treated with the Carnivora extract experienced either a remission or stabilization of their tumors.
+Dr. Keller noted that 56% of people treated with the Carnivora extract experienced either remission or stabilization of their tumors.
 That's really impressive, but the ACS said the study has not been replicated.

 I was not able to locate this study and ― ironically ― it's not listed on the Carnivora website either.